Turning Business into "Agent of Change" In The Lives of Poor

 Poverty is Not a Human Way of Life

-Rising Income Inequality is a Global Concern
+Rising Income Inequality should be a Global Concern

 Unjust Rules of the Business World